Skip to main content

 • storage heaters

-• asbestos paper has also been used as a fire-proof facing on wood fibreboard
+Asbestos paper has also been used as a fire-proof facing on wood fibreboard.

 Dangers of exposure to asbestos

-There is a long period between the first exposure to asbestos dust and the onset of disease.
+There can be a long time between the first exposure to asbestos dust and the onset of disease.
 This can be between 15 and 60 years.
-There is no cure for asbestos-related diseases.

 Who to contact if asbestos is suspected